cancervariants/fusion-representation/discussions/2020-05-14_vicc_vr_call.md

   - How to model this in a database for search
   - Not all fusion variants are created equal
     - How do we capture functional impact of a variant?
-      - Say somebody detects a fusion (two well-known genes)
-      - How do you pick up relevant entries, and ignore irrelevant entries
+    - Say somebody detects a fusion (two well-known genes), how do you pick up relevant entries, and ignore irrelevant entries?

-General agreement on Gordana's ideas above
+All participants generally agree on Gordana's ideas above

-Allele interpretation problem is not handled yet
+Allele interpretation problem is not handled yet.

-Do we want to divide these elements into the minimum elements and additional data elements
+We should ask if we want to divide these elements into the minimum elements and additional data elements.

 Christian:
 We need two parts to this story: